Realm and Rulership

 Realm Charters and Types of Realms

 In addition to city preparations, the Guild members will need to acquire a "Realm Charter".
 These come in three varieties, which define the political outlook of the Realm.
 The Charter type determines the appearance of the palace, and also offers a unique set of benefits and drawbacks to the realm.
+Rank 8 Cities automatically receive their cut of the spoils when their vassals loot mob corpses, receive mine production, or when they sell goods and services.
+The size of the cut depends on the type of charter used.

 Feudal Realms take a balanced approach to government.